-------WARNINGS AND PRECAUTIONS ------
+------ WARNINGS AND PRECAUTIONS -----

-- Do not prescribe montelukast sodium to treat an acute asthma attack (5.1). - Advise patients to have appropriate rescue medication available (5.1). - Inhaled corticosteroid may be reduced gradually.
-Do not abruptly substitute montelukast sodium for inhaled or oral corticosteroids (5.2). - Patients with known aspirin sensitivity should continue to avoid aspirin or non-steroidal anti-inflammatory agents while taking montelukast sodium (5.3). - Neuropsychiatric events have been reported with montelukast sodium.
-Instruct patients to be alert for neuropsychiatric events.
-Evaluate the risks and benefits of continuing treatment with montelukast sodium if such events occur (5.4 and 6.2). - Systemic eosinophillia, sometimes presenting with clinical features of vasculitis consistent with Churg-Strauss syndrome, has been reported.
-These events have been sometimes associated with the reduction of oral corticosteroid therapy (5.5 and 6.2).
+- Do not prescribe Montelukast Sodium to treat an acute asthma attack (5.2). - Advise patients to have appropriate rescue medication available (5.2). - Inhaled corticosteroid may be reduced gradually.
+Do not abruptly substitute Montelukast Sodium for inhaled or oral

+- corticosteroids (5.3). - Patients with known aspirin sensitivity should continue to avoid aspirin or non-steroidal anti-inflammatory agents while taking Montelukast Sodium (5.4). - Systemic eosinophilia, sometimes presenting with clinical features of vasculitis consistent with Churg-Strauss syndrome, has been reported.
+These events have been sometimes associated with the reduction of oral corticosteroid therapy (5.5 and 6.2). - Inform patients with phenylketonuria that the 4-mg and 5-mg chewable tablets contain phenylalanine (5.6).

-------ADVERSE REACTIONS ------
+------ ADVERSE REACTIONS ------

-Most common adverse reactions (incidence ≥5% and greater than placebo listed in descending order of frequency): upper respiratory infection, fever, headache, pharyngitis, cough, abdominal pain, diarrhea, otitis media, influenza, rhinorrhea, sinusitis, otitis (6.1).
+Most common adverse reactions (incidence $\geq$ 5% and greater than placebo listed in descending order of frequency): upper respiratory infection, fever, headache, pharyngitis, cough, abdominal pain, diarrhea, otitis media, influenza, rhinorrhea, sinusitis, otitis (6.1).

-To report SUSPECTED ADVERSE REACTIONS, contact Unichem Pharmaceuticals (USA), Inc. at 1-866-562-4616 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.
+To report SUSPECTED ADVERSE REACTIONS, contact Hangzhou Minsheng Binjiang Pharmaceuticals at 1-888-833-0728 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.

-See 17 for PATIENT COUNSELING INFORMATION.
+See 17 for PATIENT COUNSELING INFORMATION and Medication Guide.